reedrosser/doh/README.md

 npm i
 ```

+## Configuration

+The Express server needs access to stock data csv files in order to provide them to D'oh.
+Update the config.js file with the paths to your stock data files in .csv format.

 ## Deployment

 To run this local version of D'oh you'll need to run an express server in one terminal to provide JSON data to the app.